MarkClinton/Schedulr/readme.md

 Profile tab shows your information and a list of 10 of your recent activities.
 There are only 3 activities which are recorded.
 Tasks you created, tasks you were added to and who you became friends with.

+## Demo.
+Use the following credentials to access the test user

+user@schedulr.com
+1234

 ## Technologies.